Get the Recipe

 At a diner somewhere in Vermont, I sat alone waiting for my breakfast, downing cup after cup of coffee after a long drive that had begun before sunrise.
 Having no one to talk to, I eavesdropped on the neighboring booth, crowded with four local gentlemen, white-haired and flannel plaid-clad.
 Crops, weather, pesky wives; innocuous banter blended with the clatter of plates and cutlery in the background.

 Lulled by these sounds and distracted by the billowing clouds of creamer blossoming in coffee, I was drifting, until, "Hey, Jim!
 I thought you were a vegetarian now!"
+"Not on Sundays."

 Well, now.
 I know plenty of vegetarians and pescatarians and whenever we engage in discussions about the whys and wherefores of their dietary choices, I hear the usual "I get totally grossed out by how animals are slaughtered," or "It's bad for you," etc. etc. Eat what you want, I say, but I always, always wonder, "What is it that makes your no-meat convictions waver?"